MineCube-MC/knock/README.md

 ## How to setup & play
 The plugin itself it's easy to setup.
 Follow the steps:
 - First, setup the minigame in config.yml inserting the world where the minigame will be setup and the protection radius, so players can't hit each other on spawn
-- (Optional) Setup the ScoreHud plugin to get a scoreboard with the killstreaks
 - Join the server, and type in the chat `/kbffa` and you'll get teleported to the minigame
 - Fight and get kills by using your Knockback stick
 - The "winner" is the first player who reaches 40 kills or who is the first to get many kills in an amount of minutes (you can see the kills of a player by typing in the chat `/kbffa kills <playername>`)